xiaoyang-sde/knowledge-base/docs/computer-science/computer-systems/index.md

 ## Concurrent Execution

 - Thread-level parallelism: Multi-core processors have several cores integrated onto a single chip, where each core has its unique L1 and L2 cache.
 Multi-core processors allow parallel execution of multiple threads.
 - Instruction-level parallelism: Modern processors can execute multiple instructions at the same time.
-The pipelining technique partitions the actions required to execute an insturction into different steps and the processor is organized as a series of stages, each performing one of these steps.
+The pipelining technique partitions the actions required to execute an instruction into different steps and the processor is organized as a series of stages, each performing one of these steps.
 The stages can operate in parallel, working on different parts of different instructions.
 - SIMD parallelism: Modern processors have special hardware that allows a single instruction to cause multiple operations to be performed in parallel.